Ketamine Assisted Therapy

 Our Programme

-Our assisted psychotherapy programme is a comprehensive six-week course designed to provide transformative care through a structured combination of preparation, and integration sessions.
+Our assisted psychotherapy programme is a comprehensive six-week course designed to provide transformative care through a structured combination of preparation and integration sessions.

-This programme includes four assisted therapy sessions and weekly cbt sessions tailored to ensure your safety, effectiveness, and meaningful therapeutic outcomes.
+This programme includes four assisted therapy sessions and weekly CBT sessions tailored to ensure your safety, effectiveness, and meaningful therapeutic outcomes.

 Treatment Plan Overview: